cromz22/cromz22.github.io/docs/index.md

 ## News

+- A paper was accepted to ACL 2024 Findings (Bangkok, Thailand, Aug.
+2024).

-- Submitted two papers to NLP 2024 (Kobe, Japan, Mar.
+- Presented two papers at NLP 2024 (Kobe, Japan, Mar.
 2024).

 - A research proposal was accepted to JSPS Overseas Challenge Program for Young Researchers.
 I'm studying at CMU [WAV Lab](https://www.wavlab.org/) from Apr.
 2024 - Dec.
 2024.